head

 at the Rowe Center, Rowe, MA

-- Hoping for a chance to work as a member of a group, to immerse in a collaborative art-making experience that pursues an innovative twist?
+- Hoping for a chance to immerse in a collaborative art-making experience pursuing an innovative way of integrating relationships?

 The weekend is structured around a one-day art project, emulating the creation of the ukiyo-e prints of Japan.
 Working together in small groups to develop color woodblock prints using the Japanese hanga method, participants will explore the spiritual implications of making art as part of a team.

-Together we will participate in Qi-Jong movement, investigate and discuss relationships of color and form and of mind and body, take part in music-making and insightful conversation, create something original and beautiful.
+Together we will participate in Qi-Jong movement, investigate and discuss relationships of color and form and of mind and body, take part in music-making and insightful conversation, and create beautiful hand-made prints that each participant help create (and will get to take home at the end of the weekend).

-Our emphasis will be on the integration of parts: how to make a print using multiple blocks, how to be a part of an art-making team, how to work with our minds and their complex nature in new social situations, and how to enjoy it all!
+Our emphasis will be on the integration of parts: how to make a print using multiple blocks, how to be a part of an art-making team, how to work with our minds in new social situations, and how to overcome our fear and find joy during a dark time!

 What is the Hanga method?

 Hanga is printmaking using a hand-held baren instead of a press, water instead of oil.
 It is relief printing from multiple carved blocks.
-Participants will enjoy a quick immersion in the mechanics of the process - how to get imagery onto the various blocks, how to carve, and how to print with brushes and baren, including brief introductions to making paste, using the pigments, and handling the paper.
+Participants will engage in a quick introduction to the mechanics of the process - how to get imagery onto the various blocks, how to carve, and how to print with brushes and baren, including brief introductions to making paste, using the pigments, and handling the paper.
 There will be creative inputs from all on aspects of color, form, expression and visual expression.

 And the subtler goals of the workshop?

-A time apart to explore relationships of body and mind in relation to others, to the natural world in a beautiful setting, and to a wonderful art-making tradition.
+A time apart to explore relationships of body and mind in relation to others, and to the natural world in a beautiful setting.
+This is intended as spiritual fortifiing time, a way to access some deeper power.
+We surely need that now.

 Class schedule:

-- Friday evening, we gather at the Sibley farmhouse for hors d'oeuvres at 5pm.
-Dinner will be served at 6pm.
-At 7, Matthew Daniell starts things off with an insight meditation talk, a guided intro into a Buddhist tradition seeking to enhance our listening and centering.
+- Friday evening we gather at the Sibley farmhouse for hors d'oeuvres at 5pm.
+Dinner will serve at 6pm.
+At 7, Matthew Daniell starts things off with an insight meditation talk, a guided intro into a Buddhist tradition seeking to enhance our listening and centering, likely a pursuit of the topic Reflections on the Eight Worldy Winds.

 - Saturday evening, we gather for song and celebration, led by Maureen Burford.
 (Consider bringing acoustic instruments, songs or poems to share, and an open curious heart.)

 - Sunday, after breakfast, we finish our project, sign the prints and assemble portfoilios.
 We take time to reflect on what we learned and how to keep working with the spirit of the weekend.
+This will also include some "shop talk", a student guided discusion of sources of tools and materials, ways to keep making hanga woodblock prints on your own.
 The workshop closes with lunch at 12:30 and a leisurely departure.

 The Location: